YetAnotherClown/YetAnotherNet/CONTRIBUTING.md

 ### Issues

-GitHub issues are used for submitting bug reports, requesting or submitting ideas for features or changes, etc.
+GitHub issues are used for submitting bug reports.
+We are not accepting feature or change ideas/requests.

 #### Bug Reports